federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-reporter-guide.md

 If a committee member has a conflict of interest for a report, they will recuse themselves from the discussion and handling of the incident.
 The incident documentation will not be available to them, and they will excuse themselves from any conversations involving handling the incident.

-Should two or fewer committee members remain to evaluate the report, [person] ([title]) will step in as an additional decision maker on the incident.
+Should two or fewer committee members remain to evaluate the report, FIXME[person] (FIXME[title]) will step in as an additional decision maker on the incident.

 Please note that GNOME sysadmins have administrative access to some private committee resources.
 If a report is received that involves a GNOME sysadmin, all committee report discussion and documentation will occur off GNOME servers.
 GNOME sysadmins making a report and people reporting GNOME sysadmins are encouraged to contact committee members individually via private email.